philipsun/spreadsim/README.md

 To restart a simulation, press key R.

 NOTE that simulation will get slower and slower as more being in high risk people are simulated.

+I have update some bugs and append missing files.

+Now it can continuously running or can restart by pressing R.